-Typically, when this dog knee injury occurs, your pet will hold up their hind leg for a few minutes, refusing to put weight on it; once the patella returns to its correct position, your pup will act like nothing happened.
+Typically, when this dog knee injury occurs, your pet will hold up their hind leg for a few minutes, refusing to put weight on it.
+Once the patella returns to its correct position, your dog will act as nothing happened.
 This condition is most common in smaller breeds, like Yorkshire Terriers, Pomeranians, Chihuahuas, or Boston Terriers.

-No matter what grade patellar luxation your pup is experiencing, dog knee injuries such as this one can cause your pet pain.
-If you notice signs of this happening, it is important to keep your pup at a healthy weight and regularly exercising to ensure the condition does not worsen.
+No matter what grade patellar luxation your pet is experiencing, most all can cause your pet pain.
+If you notice signs of this happening, it is essential to keep your pet at a healthy weight and regularly exercising to ensure the condition does not worsen.

 Tampa Bay K9 Rehabilitation and Care

-For help concerning all dog knee injuries, visit us today at the TBK9 Rehabilitation Center near Tampa, Clearwater, and St. Petersburg.
+For help concerning lameness in dogs and all dog knee injuries, visit us today at the TBK9 Rehabilitation Center near Tampa, Clearwater, and St. Petersburg.
 With our state-of-the-art facility, we can create a personalized treatment plan.
 This way, we will help your injured or post-surgical pet live a life with less pain and more fun.

 In addition to treating lameness in dogs, we offer a variety of other services to rehabilitate pets, including chiropractic therapy, arthritis treatment, and orthopedics.
 We commit to providing our clients with the best care using the latest technological advances in veterinary medicine.
 For more information, contact us online or call us today at (727) 521-3518.